GoogleChrome/developer.chrome.com/site/en/blog/extension-news-october-2023/index.md

       </figcaption>
     </figure>

-Even if you were unable to attend any of these events, you can continue getting involved by asking questions on the [chromium-groups](https://groups.google.com/a/chromium.org/g/chromium-extensions), following browser partner discussions on the [WECG](https://github.com/w3c/webextensions/issues), and reporting any documentation issues.
+Even if you were unable to attend any of these events, you can continue getting involved by asking questions on the [chromium-extensions](https://groups.google.com/a/chromium.org/g/chromium-extensions) Google group, following browser partner discussions on the [WECG](https://github.com/w3c/webextensions/issues), and reporting any documentation issues.

 Thanks again for being a part of the extension developer community!